xygeni/xygeni/README.md

 **Integrations**: Xygeni provides ready-made integrations for running scans in CI/CD systems or uploading security issues, performing administrative operations, or exporting findings to communication and reporting tools.

-**Watcher**: Activity on public registries is monitored by Xygeni so potential attacks could be detected early.
+**Malware Early Warning, MEW**: Activity on public registries is monitored by Xygeni so potential attacks could be detected early.
 Publishing new packages in popular public repositories is an example of an activity that is monitored by Xygeni.
 In addition, security advisories are ingressed for modelling new threats and malicious activity on the wild.
 Xygeni customers may receive alerts when a security issue may affect them.

 ## Installation